Twarsame/Healthcare-IT-CVIS-Mastery/01-cvis-ecosystem-overview.md

 | **Standards Support** | HL7 v2.x, DICOM, FHIR | HL7 v2.x, HL7 FHIR, DICOM |
 | **Future Direction** | Incremental evolution | Complete EHR rebuild (2025+) |

+### 📊 Diagram: EHR Market Share Distribution in Cardiology

+This pie chart visualizes the 2024 EHR market distribution in cardiology settings.
+Epic Cupid dominates with 45% market share and is growing, Cerner PowerChart holds 24% but is declining, and other vendors collectively represent 31% of the market.
+This distribution explains why Epic-centric architecture knowledge is critical for healthcare IT consultants.

 ```mermaid
 pie title EHR Market Share in Cardiology (2024)
     "Epic Cupid" : 45